-3.4 Stage 4 - Contacting the Department for Education (DfE)
+3.4 Stage 4 - Contacting the Education Skills Funding Agency

-If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the DfE.
-The DfE will check whether the complaint has been dealt with properly by the school.
-The will not overturn a school's decision about a complaint.
+If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the ESFA.
+The ESFA will check whether the complaint has been dealt with properly by the school.
+The ESFA will not overturn a school's decision about a complaint.
 However, it will intervene if a school or a trust has:

-- o Breached a clause in its funding agreement - Failed to act in line with its duties under education law - Acted (or is proposing to act) unreasonably when exercising its function
+- Breached a clause in its funding agreement - o Failed to act in line with its duties under education law - o Acted (or is proposing to act) unreasonably when exercising its function